-If a character would receive an affliction that they already have keep adding 1 to the result, until a valid result have been reached.
-After the decay happens the players should also roll the usage dice for any torch, lanterns, etc.
+If a character would receive an affliction that they already have, keep adding 1 to the result until a valid result has been reached.
+After decay happens, players should also roll the usage dice for any torch, lanterns, etc.

 Omens and Doom

-The adventure should have a doom tracker, only the GM has access to it.
-The adventure should have a list of things that happen when the doom tracker reaches certain number, but they should always involve something bad.
-Raiding dungeons and abandoned places wakes up things better left untouched and reaching the maximum value of the doom tracker means certain death.
+The adventure should have a doom tracker, to which only the GM has access.
+The adventure should have a list of things that happen when the doom tracker reaches a certain number, but they should always involve something bad.
+Raiding dungeons and abandoned places wakes up things better left untouched.
+Reaching the maximum value of the doom tracker means certain death.

 Every time the doom tracker reaches an effect, also advance the omens tracker.

 The omens tracker is about the state of the party itself.
-The omens tracker has 2d6 steps, every time the omens tracker fills up, roll from the omens table and make a new one, rolling for the size again.
-Changing locations do not reset the omens tracker.
-If the party can't fulfill the omen effect completely, discard/break as many items as possible and one and only one more time.
+The omens tracker has 2d6 steps: every time the omens tracker fills up, roll from the omens table and make a new tracker, rolling for the size again.
+Changing locations does not reset the omens tracker.
+If the party can't fulfill the omen effect completely, discard/break as many items as possible.
+Add one and only one more time.